Visual Decoding Operators: Towards a Compositional Theory of Visualization Perception: Building Operators

 \subsubsection{Stimuli \& Apparatus}

-We used the skewed generalized $t$ distribution~~\cite{theodossiouFinancialDataSkewed1998} as our data-generating distribution for its ability to independently control skewness, kurtosis, and scale (details in~\Cref{sec:skew-t-pdf}).
+We used the skewed generalized $t$ distribution~\cite{theodossiouFinancialDataSkewed1998} as our data-generating distribution for its ability to independently control skewness, kurtosis, and scale (details in~\Cref{sec:skew-t-pdf}).
 Parameters of the SGT distribution were sampled such that the target statistics (i.e., median and mode) vary in the ranges of $x \in [-5, 5], y \in [0, 1]$.
 Stimuli data were generated using \texttt{stdlib-js}~\cite{stdlib} and rendered with \texttt{D3} ~\cite{bostockD3DataDrivenDocuments2011} at dimensions of 600 px $\times$ 450 px (details in \Cref{sec:experiment-interface}).

-To minimize potential confounds, we implemented a custom elicitation interface with several key design features.
-We used a slider with no default starting position to prevent anchoring effects.
-The slider was positioned away from the chart axes to prevent participants from directly aligning the slider position with axis values, encouraging them to focus on the red dot annotation that appears on the curve itself.
-Participants first clicked anywhere on the slider to initialize it (\textsf{a}), which displayed a red dot annotation on the curve at the corresponding position (\textsf{b}).
-They could then control the red dot's position by dragging the slider or using left and right arrow keys (\textsf{c}).
+To minimize potential confounds, we implemented a custom elicitation interface --- a slider with no default starting position to prevent anchoring effects (see \Cref{sec:slider-interface} for details).
 We chose this slider-based approach over alternatives, such as direct clicking on the curve, because it eliminated ambiguity about the source of error while constraining participants to perform the specific visual operators under investigation.
-We used the ReVISit platform~\cite{dingReVISitSupportingScalable2023,cutler2026revisit} to elicit responses from participants (\href{https://gleaming-dolphin-799fda.netlify.app/vis-decode-slider/}{\faExternalLinkSquare\ example interface}).
+We used the ReVISit platform~\cite{dingReVISitSupportingScalable2023,cutler2026revisit} to elicit responses from participants (\href{https://mika-long.github.io/vis-decode/vis-decode-slider/}{\faExternalLinkSquare\ example interface}).